elshenawyom/elshenawyom.github.io/_pages/about.md

 <!--
 tasks and questions:
-- how do i get indexed?
-- set up google analytics to see the site viewers for fun?
-- is there an option to contact me through the website?
+- contact thru website option
-- blog about math club topics lol. so latex guide how-to-use and writing proofs and some other things i need to remember -->
+- blog about latex guide how-to-use and writing proofs and some other things i need to remember